datacatessen/datacatessen.github.io/content/blog/prestodb-aria.md

 0:05 [76M rows, 928MB] [15.5M rows/s, 189MB/s]
 ```

-We get the same result running the query, but the query time took almost half as long and, more importantly, we see and only 76 million rows were scanned!
+We get the same result running the query, but the query time took almost half as long and, more importantly, we see only 76 million rows were scanned!
 The connector has applied the predicate on the `shipdate` column, rather than having the engine process the predicate.
 This saves some CPU cycles, resulting in faster query results.
 YMMV for your own queries and data sets, but if you're using the Hive connector with ORC files, it is definitely worth a look.